isomerpages/moe-yishuntownsec/_programmes/PDLP/Frequently Asked Questions.md

  Edusave funds can only be used for purchases facilitated by the school.

 **How do we support students under the MOE FAS and School-based FAS?**
-Please refer to the funding support guidelines here \[link to document on website
+Please refer to the funding support guidelines here: [Financial Assistance for PLD](/files/Financial_Assistance_for_PLD.pdf)

  **Will funding be provided for Permanent Residents (PR) and international students (IS)?**
  Permanent residents and international students who require financial assistance may approach their schools for subsidies to reduce their out-of-pocket expenses.